yawitzd/DSI-NYC-1/curriculum/week-10/2.0-morning-exercise/readme.md

 First, write a function to generate random pairs.

 Then, generalize it.
 When you call the program, have it prompt you for a group size.
 Return random groups of that size.
-Include prompts for calling on one person and generating a random order of all students.
+Include prompts for (a) calling on one person and (b) generating a random order of all students.

 ### Bonus
 Write a program that generates a file 'student_pairs.txt' that lists unique classroom partner assignments.
 The list should be long enough that everyone is paired with everyone else by the end.